Foster Care Abuse Lawyer

 Who Can Be Held Liable in a Foster Care Abuse Lawsuit?

-More than one person or agency is often responsible when a child is abused in foster care:
+More than one person or agency is often responsible when a child is abused in foster care.
+It is crucial that all responsible parties are held accountable and accept responsibility for their actions:

 • The abuser (foster parent, relative, other child, etc.)